sunray1/genedumper/README.md

 ```
 Alternatively to run all steps, the -s arguement can be ignored as the script runs all steps by default.

+Steps 4-6 are not necessary, but can be useful if the user wants to try and resolve names that are lableled or spelled incorrectly.
+Step 4 will double check NCBI for species names, step 5 will check for species that have been labeled as subspecies and step 6 will attempt to check for spelling errors.

 The -c option allows the user to produce a presence/absense matrix depicting what was found in the initial blast.
 This is usually at the Species level, but other levels can be specified instead (Genus, Family, etc.).